sergeicu/sundai-global/sundai-city-organizer-quickstart-guide.md

 - [ ] Track metrics and iterate on format based on community feedback
 - [ ] Expand network connections with other Sundai cities

----

-*"A world where hacking with AI tools is the new literacy" - Sundai Vision*

-**Remember**: Sundai is about transforming Sunday from a day of rest into a day of collaborative creation.
-We measure success not in demos or presentations, but in shipped applications, user engagement, and the startups that emerge from our weekly building sessions.